harishrao1/Project/Chapter03-Laying-the-Foundation/Theory/Assignment.md

 - `{<Titlecomponent><TitleComponent/>}` = It is also a different way to call any component,but we use this syntax when we have to pass some child element of that component.

 ## NOTE: what is `component composition`?
-`Component composition` is the name for passing components as props to other component is known as `component composition`.
+  passing components as props to other component is known as `component composition`.